albertkornas/Melody/README.md

 Another issue I ran into while testing was that once in a blue moon, a song would refuse to play after tapping it.
 I researched this issue and it seems to be an issue on Apple's end (?).
 The issue can be resolved by restarting the app.

 I have done my best to isolate bugs and provide a product that will smoothly function as intended, but unknown issues are likely to exist.
-If you find yourself facing catastrophic issues, please text or call me at (484)-904-3581 and I will do my best to fix the issue or provide clearer instructions in a timely manner.
+If you find yourself facing catastrophic issues, please contact me on Slack/Canvas, or also feel free to text or call me at (484)-904-3581 and I will do my best to fix the issue or provide clearer instructions in a timely manner.